iknowjason/MacLab/README.md

 ## IMPORTANT BEFORE BUILDING:  PLEASE READ

 Amazon requires your Mac instance to run on a dedicated EC2 host allocated in your AWS account.
 When you spin up this lab, it automatically allocates a dedicated host required to run your Mac.
+Here is an explanation directly from Amazon on this:  "As I explained previously, when using EC2 Mac instances, there is no virtual machine involved.
+These are running on bare metal servers, each hosting a Mac mini."

 **This host must be allocated to your account for 24 hours and can't be destroyed**.